pkothree/SP/README.md

 # ActivateSelectedAlternateLanguages.ps1
 You only have to edit line #15 & line #16.
 Change "WEBAPP" to the actual web application you want to crawl through.
 Add your needed languages to the array.<br>
 This script will go through every site collection within a web app and it will activate other selected and supported ui cultures if multi language is supported.
 To support multi language on all site collections just use line #19, this will activate multilingual support for your selected languages.

+#GetADUserByEMail.ps1
+Search through a specific domain for a user.
+You will only need the e-Mail address for this to work.
+You can also use any other filter provided by "Get-ADUser".
+Please change in #10 "-domainname DOMAIN" to the domain you want to search.
+Also enter a correct e-Mail address in #14.